vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 ## Authentication issues

-* Make sure to **disable** *Mac OS http proxy settings for scripts* option in Alfred advanced preferences during time of authentication
+* Make sure to **disable** *Mac OS http proxy settings for scripts* option in Alfred advanced preferences during time of authentication.

 * **Wappalyzer** browser extension interfere with authentication process: make sure to disable it during time of authentication.

+* Safari [does not work](https://github.com/vdesabou/alfred-spotify-mini-player/issues/341) with authentication, the workflow will try to launch Google Chrome or Firefox instead.

 ## Spotify AppleScript bug